Requirements for the Master of Education Degree

 Research and Thesis

-If a thesis is required, the candidate for the master's degree undertakes a problem of original research under the supervision of a faculty member in the department of specialization.
-At the conclusion of the research, the student must present and defend successfully a thesis which embodies the results of the work and demonstrates the capability for independent research.
+If a thesis is elected (Interdisciplinary and Educational Leadership and Policy Studies only), the candidate for the master's degree undertakes a problem of original research under the supervision of a faculty member in the department of specialization, and registers for a minimum of 6 credits of thesis research.
+At the conclusion of the research, the student must present and successfully defend a thesis which embodies the results of the work and demonstrates the capability for independent research.

 Thesis Defense Forms

 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
 A Public Notice of the defense is required in order to defend.
 The Intent to Graduate form must be submitted to the candidate's department and the Graduate College by the published deadline for the cycle in which the student plans to graduate.

 Students are required by the Graduate College to use a computer software program appropriate to the discipline to create the Table of Contents and the Lists of Tables and Figures from the thesis text headings.

 The thesis must be prepared and submitted in compliance with the "Guidelines for Writing a Thesis or Dissertation" available from the Graduate College website.
 A formatted copy of the thesis must be reviewed by the Graduate College at the Format/Record Check at least three weeks prior to the scheduled defense.
 Students must also provide defendable copies of the thesis to members of their thesis defense examination committee at least two weeks before the scheduled examination.
 Individual departments may require earlier deadlines.

 Students must notify the Graduate College of the thesis defense at least three weeks prior to defending their thesis.